 Ms. Young launched outreach program Project Ignite in 2015, partnering with charity Headbands of Hope, to present a fundraising benefit gala featuring the company in a full evening of repertory with special guests Buglisi Dance Theatre and Marlena Wolfe (of Battleworks Dance Company and Camille A. Brown & Dancers), as well as performance events in children’s hospitals and repertory workshops for professional dancers.

 She has provided choreographic consulting on projects including the 2012 MashRome Festival’s production of Medea under the direction of Jimmy Ferguson.
 She works administratively at the award-winning Ellison Ballet, has served as Production Coordinator then Assistant Stage Manager for Buglisi Dance Theatre’s annual Table of Silence Project 9/11 at Lincoln Center since 2012, and has been Coordinator for Peridance Capezio Center's Summer Intensive and Assistant Coordinator for Peridance Capezio Center's Certificate Program and Blueprint Summer Intensive.
-Ms. Young began her dance training locally in New Jersey and has studied previously at the Boston Conservatory, Peridance Capezio Center, Broadway Dance Center, and MAX Ballet Academy in Florence, Italy.
+Ms. Young began her dance training locally in New Jersey and has studied previously at the Boston Conservatory, Peridance Capezio Center, and MAX Ballet Academy in Florence, Italy.